Moonchichiii/woodhouse_private_eatery/README.md

  </p>

-After that used Justinmind to draw up the layout, and then a prebuild using codepen.io
+After that, I used Justinmind to draw up the layout, and then a prebuild using codepen.io

 <p>
 <img src="/readmecontent/images/layoutplan.png" alt="Image 13" width="250"/>